YouweiWangDelft/starter-academic_youwei/content/authors/admin/_index.md

 highlight_name: false
 ---

-Youwei Wang is currently a PhD candidate at the Delft University of Technology, with his defence expected to be held in October 2021.
-His main interests lie in astronomically controlled fluvial sedimentology and stratigraphy based on numerical modelling and outcrop analogue.
-His have extended interests into both upstream catchment modelling and downstream detalic/shallow marine environments.
+I am currently a PhD candidate at the Delft University of Technology, with my defence expected to be held in October 2021.
+My main interests lie in astronomically controlled fluvial sedimentology and stratigraphy based on numerical modelling and outcrop analogue.
+I have extended interests into both upstream catchment modelling and downstream detalic/shallow marine environments.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/resume.pdf" "newtab" >}}resumé{{< /staticref >}}.